Grey Hair? 9 Toxic Ingredients in Your Hair Dyes To Avoid

 9 toxic ingredients in hair dyes to avoid

 Should we embrace our grey hair?
 There is so much we can do to help improve our skin and keep it looking as youthful as possible.
 Yet there is so little we can do to stop our hair from turning grey.
 So what do we do?
 We cover up with hair color and highlights!
-I did that after turning 35, until I suffered a reaction to the hair dye that seriously damaged my scalp.
-That's when I learned a hard lesson: many hair colors contain harsh, harmful chemicals that can cause serious reactions in those with sensitive scalps!
+I did that after turning 35, until I suffered an allergic reaction to the hair dye that seriously damaged my scalp.
+That’s when I learned a hard lesson: many hair colors contain harsh, harmful chemicals that can cause serious scalp irritation in those with sensitive scalps!

-I started looking for healthy alternatives and also got obsessed with researching the ingredients used in hair dye.
-To my dismay, most of the beauty hair products contain toxic chemicals that can be harmful to our scalp and may cause an allergic reaction, damage our hair over time, irritate our scalp and impact our health.
+I started looking for healthy alternatives and also got obsessed with researching the ingredients used in hair color.
+To my dismay, most of the beauty hair products contain harmful ingredients that can be toxic to our scalp and may cause an allergic reaction, damage our hair over time, irritate our scalp and impact our health.

 What does all this mean for you?